matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 <img src="AreWeThereYet/00.10.55.jpg" alt="00:10:55 Familiarity Hides Complexity" id="slide-12">

 So, this is kind of a little bit of a reiteration of the points I was making before.
 I think that because we’re so familiar with this, we’re absolutely, completely blind to it.
 Right?
 And when we choose languages or when people choose different languages, a lot of times, they make the decision on very superficial differences like the syntax or perhaps sort of this makes me feel good, expressivity differences, which I admit completely are real and valid, but they’re somewhat emotional.
 In the meantime, our systems are getting very, very hard to build, maintain and make correct.
-And in no small part, that’s due to this incidental of complexity.
+And in no small part, that’s due to this incidental complexity.
 We can’t understand big programs.
 Right?
 We have these giant test suites, right?
 And we’ve run them every time we changed any little thing.
 Because we don’t know if we change something over here, that it’s not going to break something over there.
 And we can’t know.
-And I think for me, and I think for many people, we’re going to find concurrency just as the straw that breaks the camel’s back in this area.
+And I think for me, and I think for many people, we’re going to find concurrency just is the straw that breaks the camel’s back in this area.

 <img src="AreWeThereYet/00.12.08.jpg" alt="00:12:08 Civilization advances by extending…" id="slide-13">